danilocgsilva/mysqlbkp_prefix/How_to_use.md

 # How to use

-In the same script directory, you must have a file called connectiondata.txt, that will holds the database connection information.
+In the same script directory, you must have a file called ```connectiondata.txt```, that will holds the database connection information.

 This file must have the following: